AndrewJGregory/open-links/README.md

 The message passing is exactly what needed to be utilized in order to have the tabs opened in the background unfocused while passing the repo links to the background script to open the tabs.
 Ultimately, I settled on not using a content script because the content script cannot know what the current tab's index is.
 In order to have access to the tab index, a background script must be used while somehow executing JavaScript in the context of the page.
 Eventually, after much searching, I found that `chrome.tabs.executeScript` executes JavaScript in the context of the page, so selecting both the repo and live links with the corresponding tab index of the project page would be possible.

-The final code is astonshingly short:
+The final, simplified code is astonshingly short:

 ```js
 chrome.runtime.onMessage.addListener(request => {